 Titled ONE, the sculpture is a self-supporting triangulated structure that splits into three twisting arms of stainless steel that join at both the top and bottom ends.
 It includes a mirror polished surface, with a red interior that references the ochre of central Australia and the colour of blood.

 Engineering the huge artwork took a year to execute, and in mid-November 2019, the sculpture was officially installed on campus at the University after making its way from Perth.

 “The mirrored exterior reflects back on people.
 The idea of being part of a work, of being implicated in the work and part of the composition leads to a notion of accountability and responsibility.
 We’re here as active participants of the system, we can’t just slip by without being involved.”

-Vice-Chancellor and President of the University, Professor Deep Saini says the generosity of Dr Chellappah will ensure those in the University community, and the wider Canberra community will enjoy and reflect on the values the sculpture represents.
+Previous Vice-Chancellor and President of the University, Professor Deep Saini, said the generosity of Dr Chellappah will ensure those in the University community, and the wider Canberra community will enjoy and reflect on the values the sculpture represents.

 “ONE is intended to speak to values for living: truth, right conduct, love, peace and non-violence.
 This is a direct association with the University’s vision of building a safe and respectful campus community,” said Professor Saini.